Mike Buchanan (politician): Justice for Men and Boys

-The political party Justice for Men and Boys (and the Women Who Love Them) J4MB for short, which Buchanan leads, was founded on 6 February 2013, and registered with the Electoral Commission on 21 February 2013.
+The political party Justice for Men and Boys (and the Women Who Love Them) or J4MB for short, which Buchanan led, was founded on 6 February 2013, and registered with the Electoral Commission on 21 February 2013.

-Buchanan has said he established the party because "the state is anti-male" and considers the male sex to be "pretty much subhuman".
+Buchanan said he established the party because "the state is anti-male" and considers the male sex to be "pretty much subhuman".
 According to him, "legislation is routinely drafted to advantage women and disadvantage men" while "boys are being relentlessly disadvantaged by an ever more feminized education system".
-He has also formed such groups as the Anti-Feminism League and Men Shouldn’t Marry.
+He also formed such groups as the Anti-Feminism League and Men Shouldn't Marry.

-J4MB describes itself as "the only political party in the English-speaking world campaigning for the human rights of men and boys" and as being anti-feminist.
-"Feminism is a hatred, and it should be a badge of shame", Buchanan has said.
-According to him: "It’s a very well documented feminist objective of 40 years to destroy the nuclear family", and feminism "is a deeply vile, corrupting ideology and the idea it's a benign movement about gender equality is dangerous nonsense".
-He says: "All feminist narratives are one or more of the following – conspiracy theories, fantasies, lies, delusions or myths".
+J4MB described itself as "the only political party in the English-speaking world campaigning for the human rights of men and boys" and as being anti-feminist.
+The academic Ana Jordan noted that Buchanan "has been openly vitriolic about feminism and feminists".
+"Feminism is a hatred, and it should be a badge of shame," Buchanan has said.
+According to him, "It's a very well documented feminist objective of 40 years to destroy the nuclear family," and feminism "is a deeply vile, corrupting ideology and the idea it's a benign movement about gender equality is dangerous nonsense."
+He says, "All feminist narratives are one or more of the following – conspiracy theories, fantasies, lies, delusions or myths."

-The party issues awards for "lying feminist of the month" to female journalists, "toxic feminist of the month" and "whiny feminist of the month".
-Its website includes a link to an article entitled "13 reasons women lie about being raped".
+J4MB issues awards for "lying feminist of the month" to female journalists, "toxic feminist of the month" and "whiny feminist of the month", with recipients including Laura Bates and Caroline Criado-Perez.
+The Observer columnist Catherine Bennett wrote in 2015, "The treatment of one such J4MB target, Laura Bates, founder of the Everyday Sexism Project, is such that it might easily be mistaken for stalking, at least since headlines such as 'Will someone change Laura Bates's diaper' on a blog, were followed by Mr Buchanan, the would-be public servant, bothering the audience in a bookshop where she was about to speak."
+J4MB's website includes a link to an article entitled "13 reasons women lie about being raped".

 Buchanan relinquished his role as leader of the party to Elizabeth Hobson in May 2020, but re-assumed it after Hobson resigned in March 2021.
+In April 2022, it was announced that the party was changing its name to the Children & Family Party.
+In November 2022 the party reverted to its original name, though the Electoral Commission requested the dropping of the "and the Women Who Love Them" portion.
+J4MB was de-registered as a political party on 31 March 2023, and in June 2023, its website stated,"J4MB is no longer a party, but its mission remains unchanged."
+Buchanan continues to lead the organisation.